About Vidalia Onions

 Vidalia onions are trademarked.
-You can not buy Vidalia onion seed,
+Legally, you can not buy Vidalia onion

-grow it in your area, and call them Vidalia onions.
-State and federal
+seed, grow it in your area, and call the crop Vidalia onions.
+State

-legislation defines only certain counties of Georgia, as producers of Vidalia
+and federal legislation defines only certain counties of Georgia, as producers

 The seeds are short day, Granex type onion seeds.
 These include Yellow Granex,